Newsletter Subscribe

 Meatballs, Onions, Tomato Paste, Napoletana sauce, Garlic cloves, Sliced Olives and Jalapeno chilies, Salami, Feta Cheese, Heavy Cream, Bell Pepper, Oyster Sauce, Penne Pasta.

 A store-bought tomato sauce will simplify the entire process.
-Think of Basilico, Arrabiata, Napoleata.
-Avoid passata, which requires a lot of time and the melding of flavors to hit the right notes.
+Think Basilico, Arrabiata, Napoleata.
+Avoid passata, which requires a lot of time to deepen the flavours.
 Meatballs in Baked Ziti?
 Yes, you heard that right, and it’s amazing!
-You can use either store-bought or homemade meatballs for this recipe, and mincemeat works as well.
+You can use store-bought or homemade meatballs for this recipe, mince meat and sausages work as well.
 Choose between beef and chicken.
-In this recipe, sliced salami adds a unique flavor that perfectly complements the meatballs.
+Sliced salami adds a unique flavor that perfectly complements the meatballs.

-To enhance the dish, garlic cloves and onions are caramelized, giving a touch of sweetness.
-Sliced olives contribute a lovely briny taste from soaking in saltwater, while diced jalapeño chilies add a mild kick without overpowering the dish.
-When it comes to pasta, would you prefer penne over ziti?
-The ridges in penne pasta hold the rich flavors of the tomato sauce much better.
+Sliced olives contribute a lovely briny taste from soaking in saltwater, while diced jalapeño chilies add a gentle spiciness without overpowering the dish.
+When it comes to pasta, the ridges in penne pasta hold the rich flavors of the tomato sauce better than ziti pasta.
 The vinegar notes help cut through the tomato sauce, while tomato paste provides a concentrated tomato flavor.

-Now, you might wonder why we chose feta cheese instead of ricotta.
-Personally, I find ricotta to be too bland.
-Feta is smooth, soft, and creamy, and when combined with heavy cream, it creates a vibrantly flavored Baked Ziti.
-Although oyster sauce may seem like an unusual ingredient, it adds a delightful umami element.
-Bell peppers are optional, so feel free to add your favorite vegetables to this dish!
+And when it comes to the cheese.
+Personally, I find ricotta too bland.
+Feta, on the other hand, is smooth, soft, and creamy.
+When combined with heavy cream, it creates a richly flavored Baked Ziti.
+While oyster sauce may seem like an unusual ingredient, it adds a delightful element.
+Bell peppers are optional, so feel free to add any of your favorite vegetables to this dish!

 Add oil to a pan, and set the temperature to medium-low heat.
 Sauté the meatballs until they are cooked.
 Thereafter, remove the meatballs and set aside.